RyanThompson21/AsteroidRadar/README.md

-To view, click the "app" folder
+To view, click the "app" folder.
+The others were part of the original skeleton zip for the project.